xolox/python-humanfriendly/README.rst

   friendly rendering of usage messages and querying the terminal for its size.

-The `humanfriendly` package is currently tested on Python 2.6, 2.7 and 3.4.
+The `humanfriendly` package is currently tested on Python 2.6, 2.7, 3.4 and PyPy.

 Getting started
 ---------------